Book recommendations for helping children understand the autism spectrum

 Because the list of links that resulted seems like it might be useful to other people, I’ve copied the recommendations into a blogpost.

-• is written from the perspective of an autistic person, where he mainly recounts stories of his childhood.
+• Look me in the Eye is written from the perspective of an autistic person, where he mainly recounts stories of his childhood.

-• is one that has been recommended in here a bunch of times that I’ve been meaning to read.
+• A Field Guide to Earthlings is one that has been recommended in here a bunch of times that I’ve been meaning to read.

-• is part of Sesame Street’s autism initiative that has expanded to include a new character with autism.
+• We’re Amazing 1, 2, 3!
+A Story About Friendship and Autism is part of Sesame Street’s autism initiative that has expanded to include a new character with autism.
 Elmo introduces his longtime friend Julia to Abby, who’s a little confused at first because Julia isn’t saying hello.
 Elmo explains that Julia has autism, so she does things a little differently.

-• is a book that a friend who works with kids relies on most.
+• The Children’s Guide to Autism is a book that a friend who works with kids relies on most.

 --